-However it is also very important to note that this works both ways as well with the volunteers.
-The team is incredibly international, various languages can be heard bouncing off the walls of the office but more importantly the Center has a family feel to it, people of all ages come to help and teach in Halle.
+However, it is also very important to note that this works both ways as well with the volunteers.
+The team is incredibly international, and various languages can be heard bouncing off the walls of the office but more importantly, the Center has a family feel to it, people of all ages come to help and teach in Halle.

 When teaching in the Excellence Center or especially meeting refugees in and around the opportunities that the Center gives experience is key.
 The families are comprised of multiple generations and the ability to empathise with the older members of the family can only be seen as a positive heading into the Centre.